-We are committed to engaging in environmentally sound practices.
-We therefore must meet or exceed the requirements set forth by applicable environmental laws, rules and regulations that govern our business.
-We must also continually assess and strive to improve our processes in order to continue our commitment to environmental stewardship.
-If you know of a practice that is harmful to the environment or does not comply with our Company's policies or with governing laws, rules, and regulations, you have a duty to report it.
+We are committed to environmental stewardship, which we believe promotes the health of our planet and our business, and creates value for our employees, communities, customers, and investors.
+We therefore must meet all requirements set forth by applicable environmental laws, rules, and regulations that govern our business.
+If you know of a practice that does not comply with our Company's policies or with governing environmental laws, rules, and regulations, you have a duty to report it.